computational-psychology/hrl/docs/templates/MLDS-MLCM.md

 offset_y = int(ppd * R * 0.5)   # sin(30) = 0.5
 ```

-The three stimuli sit on a circle of radius 4 degrees around the centre of the
+The three stimuli sit on a circle of radius 4 degrees around the center of the
 screen, at 90, 210 and 330 degrees.
 Expressing the offsets in degrees times
 pixels-per-degree, rather than in pixels, means the geometry stays correct if
 the same experiment is run on a monitor with a different pixel density.